 “Desperate” may be too strong a word, but Gov. Jerry Brown, who aspires to global leadership of the climate change movement, very badly needs to renew “cap-and-trade” controls on California’s greenhouse gas emissions that will expire in 2020.

-It’s one thing for Brown to join international leaders in issuing high-minded declarations on existential climate change perils, or to be treated as a head of state in Beijing, but quite another to persuade 81 state legislators in Sacramento to see things his way.
+However, it’s one thing for Brown to join international leaders in issuing high-minded declarations on existential climate change perils, or to be treated as a head of state in Beijing, but quite another to persuade 81 state legislators in Sacramento to see things his way.
 They, unlike the soon-to-retire governor, will face whatever political consequences a more ambitious cap-and-trade system brings.

 Brown’s evident eagerness to get it done stems from several factors, including the potential embarrassment if an aspiring global leader can’t sell it to his own Legislature.

-And, of course, there’s the financial angle.
+And, of course, there’s the financial angle, which is central to the issue.

 The state auctions emission allowances each quarter and recent proceeds have been spotty at best.
 Reauthorization, particularly before the next auction in August, would generate more action.